András Kun: Participation in the Holocaust

 In early 1944, Kun enrolled in Hungary's Pro-Nazi Arrow Cross Party.
-During the lead-up to the German invasion of Hungary in 19 March 1944, Kun participated in the Arrow Cross' seizure of power by distributing weapons on 15 October 1944..
+During the lead-up to the German invasion of Hungary on 19 March 1944, Kun participated in the Arrow Cross' seizure of power by distributing weapons on 15 October 1944.The Arrow Cross Government (1944–1945).

 Kun later recalled, "The propaganda drilled into us the belief that the Jews lurk behind the Bolsheviks.
-Amidst the wildest battles, I stood with this conviction and as Jews came before me, I beat them."
+Amidst the wildest battles, I stood with this conviction and, as Jews came before me, I beat them."

-Soon after, the Arrow Cross and the Schutzstaffel began the extermination of Jews in Hungary (deportation made from April to October in 1944, death squad attacks happened on the war zones from October 1944 to February 1945).
-Meanwhile, Kun took command of an Arrow Cross department death squad in the XII. district in Budapest, after Ferenc Szálasi and his government left Budapest on the end of November in 1944 because the Hungarian capital started being besieged by the Soviet Red Army.
-His squad started making massacres against the remained or hiding Jews (who were not only the official Budapest Ghetto but some hospitals, elderly homes, houses what belonged neutral states such as Switzerland or Sweden).
-During these activities, he continued to dress in his cassock and Roman collar along with a holstered pistol and an Arrow Cross armband.
-His orders usually ran, "In the name of Christ - fire!"
+The Arrow Cross and the Schutzstaffel carried out deportations from April to October 1944, and death squad carried out attacks in the war zones from October 1944 to February 1945.

+Meanwhile, Kun took command of an Arrow Cross department death squad in the XII. district in Budapest, after Ferenc Szálasi and his government left Budapest at the end of November 1944 because the town was besieged by the Soviet Red Army.
+His squad massacred the remaining Jews who were not only in the official Budapest Ghetto but in hospitals, homes for the elderly, houses that belonged to neutral states such as Switzerland and Sweden.
+He continued to dress in his cassock and Roman collar along with a holstered pistol and an Arrow Cross armband.
+His orders usually went, "In the name of Christ - fire!"

 In a later interview with journalist Rezső Szirmai, Kun recalled, "I always wanted to reduce human misery and suffering.
 This is why I fought against the Jews.
 They are the lords of capital.
 The Jews were always the ones to walk on the sunny side of the street."

-In January 1945 (meanwhile Kun took over even in North-Pest and the Headquarter of the Arrow Cross party in district VI where he moved from the XII. district), Kun ordered the arrest of Jewish author Ernő Ligeti and his family.
+In January 1945 Kun ordered the arrest of Jewish author Ernő Ligeti and his family.
 Kun and his death squad brutally tortured Ligeti's son and his wife.
 The Ligetis were then taken to Arrow Cross headquarters at Andrássy út 60, interrogated, stripped naked and tied together.
 Then, around midnight, they faced a firing squad.
-Ernő Ligeti and his wife were killed on the spot, but their son Károly, survived four bullets, recovered from his wounds, and later emigrated from Hungary.
+Ernő Ligeti and his wife were killed on the spot, but their son Károly survived four bullets, recovered from his wounds, and later emigrated from Hungary.